 Our 5-sided, state-of-the-art climbing tower allows 10 campers at a time to climb safely according to their own comfort and ability level!
 Our five specially-trained ropes staff facilitate this activity.

-Campers rave about our dining hall and food options!
+Everyone loves our meals in the Dining Hall!
 From buffet breakfasts to our all-camp, family-style lunches and dinners, our Dining Hall offers a multitude of delicious options including salad bars, pasta bars, deli sandwich, soup options, and fresh fruit stations – all in addition to the main dishes being served to the tables!
 We are also completely nut free and accommodate campers with special dietary needs such as gluten free, dairy free and vegetarian.

 How to explore